The Surprising Benefits of Regenerative Farming Practices

 Cows in Regenerative Farming

 Cows are more than just a source of milk or meat.
-When integrated into regenerative farming systems, they become pivotal players in improving soil health and promoting sustainable agriculture.
+When integrated into regenerative farming systems, they become key players in improving soil health and promoting sustainable agriculture.
 One of the primary ways cows contribute to this is through rotational grazing.

 Rotational Grazing: The Moo-vement Towards Sustainability